 1. Buy means that you are buying shares in a stock.
 When you buy a stock, you want the price to increase.
 With current technology, you will not get a stock certificate in that mail.
 Your broker will keep track of this for you.

 2. Sell means that you are selling shares in a stock.
-When you sell a stock, you want the price to decrease.
+When you sell, you are either closing a long position or opening a short position (see next term).
 Again, you will not have a certificate that you have to mail to someone, brokers keeps track of this electronically.

 Download a PDF version of this post.

 3. Short sell means that you are selling shares that you do not currently own.
-This is the same thing as selling a stock except you never own the shares.
-You need to borrow the shares from your broker.
+When you short sell a stock, you want the price to decrease.
+To short sell you need to borrow the shares from your broker.

 4. Buy to cover means that you are closing out your short position by buying the shares.
 You make money when you sell the shares at a high price and buy them back at a lower price.
 For example, if you short sell 1000 shares of company ABC at $12 and buy to cover at $11, you would have a profit of $1000.